n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Strapi/README.md

 6. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you will notice that the node returns the information of the entry that we specified.
+In the screenshot below, you will notice that the node returns information about the entry that we specified.

 ![Using the Strapi node to get information of an entry](./Strapi2_node.png)